1tua/Fashion-Recommendation-System/README.md

 All visualizations were presented using matplotlip and Pillow (PIL Fork) libraries

 # Convolutional Neural Networks
 In order to recommend similiar fashion images to an input image, we must first classify the images.
 To do this we use deep convolutional neural networks.
-This is used to could be extract high level representations of the image content.
-Instead of preprocessing the data to derive features like textures and shapes, a CNN takes the image’s raw pixel data as input and “learns” how to extract these features, and determines what the object is.
+This is used to extract high level representations of the image content.
+The CNN takes the image’s raw pixel data as input and “learns” how to extract features, and determines what the object is.
 For this project, a pre trained ResNet-50 model is used.

 ## ResNet-50
 ResNet is characterized by the residual block structure.
 This incorporates identity shortcut connections which essentially skip the training of one or more layers.
 In the Keras package, I loaded the ResNet-50 model and download weights pretrained on ImageNet dataset(ImageNet is a large visual database designed for use in visual object recognition software research).